 - Awards Ceremony: Sunday, March 31, 2019.
 1:00PM.
 Duration approximately 2 hours.

 Note to High School students: High School students, please do your paperwork before you begin your research.
 Your eligibility for the top prizes depends on having your paperwork in order.
-This site still has the 2018 forms posted.
-Check back later for the 2019 forms, or you may find them after May 2018 at the International Science & Engineering Fair (ISEF) site: https://student.societyforscience.org/intel-isef-forms.
+See the 2019 ISEF and local forms here.
+You may also find the ISEF forms at the International Science & Engineering Fair (ISEF) site: https://student.societyforscience.org/intel-isef-forms.

 |Prepare for your project’s safety check!
 When you set up your project at Registration, it must have a safety inspection.
 These pages extracted from the Safety Inspector Training slide show (1.3MB PDF) describe items that may not be on your project display.

 You can use items such as glass tubing, vinegar, and plant soil during your research, but please don’t bring such items to the science fair.
 Take pictures of them!
 Put the pictures on your display.